May 7, 2026

 • Disconnecting a group may unexpectedly deactivate users.

-5. Session timeouts don’t sync: JumpCloud policies don’t carry over to Slack.
-You’ll need to configure Slack sessions separately, increasing the chance of policy drift.
+2. Session timeouts don’t sync: JumpCloud policies don’t carry over to Slack.
+You’ll need to configure Slack sessions separately, which increases the risk of policy drift.

 How ClearFeed Goes Beyond the Native Slack-JumpCloud Integration

-The native Slack-JumpCloud integration has its perks, but it also comes with limitations, particularly in terms of automation, user lifecycle management, and support usability.
+The native Slack-JumpCloud integration has its perks, but it also has limitations, particularly in automation, user lifecycle management, and support usability.

 ClearFeed, a conversational support and automation platform built for Slack and Teams, steps in to fill those gaps and more by embedding powerful workflows directly into the tools your teams already use.
 Here’s how: